jerzydziewierz/cfabric/patterns.md

 ## 4. Asynchronous Processing Pattern

-Note that the above examples use synchronous processing : the handler functions are called immediately when a message is published, and the handlers execute in the publisher's thread.
+Note that the above examples use synchronous processing: the handler functions are called immediately when a message is published, and the handlers execute in the publisher's thread.
 This is not always desirable, especially if the handler functions are time-consuming or block the main thread.

 CFabric can be used to implement asynchronous processing patterns, where tasks are processed in the background while the main thread continues execution.